olefjaerestad/caniuse/README.md

 > Dev supports a mock mode, where the app uses local mock data instead of doing actual http calls.
 To use mock mode, run `npm run mock:generate` (this will create a `mock` folder with the data.
 Requires a network connection.), then `npm run dev:mock`.
 Handy for developing offline.

 ## Prod
+Duplicate `config/config-example.json` into `config/config.json` and add your info here.
+Remember to delete the comments.

 `npm i`

 `npm run build`